lucabordo/tgplus/README.md

 # Goal

-This is an exploratory python project.
+This is a little demo project exposing a simple service that predicts genre given a movie description.

 # Cheat sheet